simoninireland/cl-vhdsl/doc/rtl/conditionals.rst

 .. note::

-   The arms of the ``if`` can only be simple expressions, not arbitrary code as can be done in Lisp.
+   When used as an expression like this the arms of the ``if`` can only be simple expressions, not arbitrary code as can be done in Lisp.

 ``case``